AriFordsham/GHCWiki/ghc-kinds/kind-inference.md

 ### Comparison to Agda

 Incredibly, all the following are accepted in Agda:

 ```
+data Q (k : Set) (a : k) : Set1 where

+data Q2 k a : Set1 where
-dataQ(k :Set)(a : k):Set1wheredataQ2 k a :Set1whereMkQ2:Q k a ->Q2 k a
+  MkQ2 : Q k a -> Q2 k a

+data Q3 k a : Set1 where
-dataQ3 k a :Set1whereMkQ3:Q3 k a ->Q k a ->Q3 k a
+  MkQ3 : Q3 k a -> Q k a -> Q3 k a

+data Q4 k a : Set1 where
-dataQ4 k a :Set1whereMkQ4:Q4ℕ5->Q k a ->Q4 k a
+  MkQ4 : Q4 ℕ 5 -> Q k a -> Q4 k a

+data Q5 k a : Set1 where
-dataQ5 k a :Set1whereMkQ5:Q5ℕ3->Q5Bool true ->Q k a ->Q5 k a
+  MkQ5 : Q5 ℕ 3 -> Q5 Bool true -> Q k a -> Q5 k a
 ```